MSB46/DataProjects/Smart Device Wellness/README.md

-# Smart Device Wellness Case Study
+# Bellabeat Wellness Smart Device Case Study
 ## Last updated: 11/12/22

 The purpose of this case study is to gain insight on any patterns based on recorded sleep patterns and physical activity of recorded participants.